 All of the information you need to move out of your on-campus housing can be found here, but please feel free to email Housing Services with any questions.

 Moving Out at a Glance

-Residents should move out of their rooms within 24 hours after their last exam (unless staying for a university-related reason, such as being a graduating senior), and no later than 12 pm on Wednesday, May 16.
+Residents should move out of their rooms within 24 hours after their last exam (unless approved for an extension), and no later than 12 pm on Wednesday, May 13.

 If there are extenuating circumstances that impact your departure date, you must complete an extension request.
-The extension form will be available April 16th.
+The extension form will be available in mid-April.

 Students transitioning into their summer housing assignments will stay in their current rooms until notified by Housing Services about when they can move into their summer assignment.